 laptop In the 1990s, laptop computers continued to increase in functionality and come down in price.
 New sizes were also available.
 A traditional laptop has a screen size of 14 inches or larger.
 Beginning in 1988, subnotebook computers were introduced with screen sizes ranging from 6 to 13 inches.
 The first ultra thin laptops were introduced in the late 1990s.

-organizers Simple pocket-sized computers have been around since the 1980s.
+organizers Simple pocket-sized computers were introduced in the 1980s.
 In the 1990s, their functions were streamlined and they became known as digital organizers.
 In 1992, the term PDA (personal digital assistant) was coined by the CEO of Apple to refer to their new line of Apple Newton organizers.

-PDAs typically offer calendars, address books, to-do lists, calculators, notepads and world clocks.
-Most models use either a stylus or a handwriting recognition program for input.
+PDAs typically offered calendars, address books, to-do lists, calculators, notepads and world clocks.
+Most models used a stylus and handwriting recognition program for input.

 In the 1990s, some models could retrieve e-mail by connecting to a paging service.
 Beginning in 1995, many units could also browse the web by connecting to a desktop computer, external modem or web-enabled cell phone.

 The first PDA to access the Internet with an internal wireless connection was the Palm VII in 1999.
 This wasn't true web browsing, however.
 A paid account at the Palm website provided the user with access to a mobile paging network, where a small number of participating websites offered basic services through the use of web clipping applications.